 San Antonio Offshore Maritime Injury Attorney

 The Merchant Marine Act of 1920, commonly referred to as the Jones Act, authorizes a cause of action for any seaman who has been injured during the course of his employment, as well as for the personal representative of any seaman who has died as a result of personal injuries sustained during the course of his employment.
 Under the Jones Act, an employer will be held liable for any damages sustained by an injured worker due to the negligence of the employer, a co-worker, or an agent of the employer.
-If you’ve been injured while working offshore, contact the Hill Law Firm offshore maritime injury lawyers in San Antonio.
+If you’ve been injured while working offshore, contact the Hill Law Firm offshore maritime injury lawyer in San Antonio.

 Who Qualifies as a “Seaman”?